marjiasdk/Banking-App/README.md

 # Usage

 To run the app, run the ```banking_app.py``` file in your Python environment.
-The app will open a window with fields for entering the card number and password.
+The app will open a window with fields for entering a name, the card number and password.

-If the entered card number and password match a record in the database, the user's account balance will be displayed.
+If the entered name, card number and password match a record in the database, the user's account balance will be displayed.
 If the details do not match, an error message will be displayed.

 # License